LastGirlStanding/hotday-carts/06_Keptn_Quality_Gates/README.md

 1. Job to execute the Keptn Evaluation

     This job utilizes the Keptn cli to execute a "start-evaluation" command.
 As this command is asynchronous, we must capture the keptnContext that is returned via the CLI and utilize this keptnContext to continually query the Keptn API until the evaluation is complete.
-We then use jq to capture the evaluation results and pass the job if the Keptn evaluation was successful or fail the job if the if the Keptn evaluation failed.
+We then use jq to capture the evaluation results and pass the job if the Keptn evaluation was successful or fail the job if the Keptn evaluation failed.
 While Keptn has a built-in capability to wait 60 seconds for results processing by Dynatrace this job includes an additional 60-second wait.

     ```yaml
     keptn-evaluation: